How to claim workers compensation in NSW

 In 2012, the NSW Government passed several amendments to the Workers Compensation Act 1987 (“the Act”).
 Since then, several amendments to the Act and accompanying regulations along with a number of court decisions, now make up the law covering an injured worker’s entitlement to workers compensation.
 In this article at what constitutes a workplace injury and how to make a workers compensation claim.

-We’ve looked in more detail at some of the rights of injured workers in NSW, in our recent blogs:
+We’ve looked in more detail at some of the rights of injured workers in NSW, in these other blogs:

 - Workers compensation entitlements to weekly payments – section 39; and